kubernetes/website/content/en/docs/tasks/administer-cluster/manage-resources/cpu-constraint-namespace.md

 on these resources, the two values must be the same.
 {{< /note >}}

-Here's the configuration file for a Pod that has one Container.
-The Container manifest specifies a CPU request of 500 millicpu and a CPU limit of 800 millicpu.
+Here's a manifest for a Pod that has one container.
+The container manifest specifies a CPU request of 500 millicpu and a CPU limit of 800 millicpu.
 These satisfy the minimum and maximum CPU constraints imposed by the LimitRange.